 Bremerton Marina - Kathy Garcia, Marina Manager, has been instrumental in providing a home for Dominion Tug.
 Go see her at the marina!

-Elden Goe, Media Team- Elden was part of the welcoming celebration for George Shaw in 2014.
+Elden Goe, Media Team- Elden was part of the welcoming celebration for George Shaw in 2014 and instrumental in the creation of our banners.

 Ootopia Coffee Roasters - They have been roasting coffee beans in Bremerton for 20 years.
 If you need more Tug Dominion Coffee Beans, they may be purchased out of the website.
 Of course you can contact any of us also.
 For more information go to their website http://www.ootopia.com